Vin-Okumu/My-Repo/README.md

 # Climate-Change-Indicators
-This is my analysis of the Climate Change data from Kaggle
+This is my analysis of the Climate Change Indicators data from Kaggle